KeepDocs/KeepDocs.github.io/docs/basics/start.md

 - any amount of ETH for bonding.

 **Down the road, soon to be announced, there will be :**
-- Eth only staking, no need for KEEP tokens minimum stack.
+- Eth-only staking, no need for KEEP tokens minimum stack.
 - Pooled staking, so you can stake with less tokens than the minimum amount.
 - Custodial staking, so you can stake and forget.